geraldmc/geraldmc.github.io/_posts/2016-07-14-simple-luigi.md

 Recently, I've been using [Luigi](https://pypi.python.org/pypi/luigi/2.2.0) (created at [Spotify](https://en.wikipedia.org/wiki/Spotify)) for job scheduling and orchestration.
 Luigi is a framework for writing data pipelines that can be described as a `workflow manager` similar in respects to [oozie](http://oozie.apache.org/) or [drake](https://github.com/Factual/drake).

 Instead of the familiar XML or yaml configurations, Luigi lets you create a Python object that defines a dependency graph, where dependencies can trigger other dependencies and so forth.
-This sounds like ETL on the surface, but Luigi goes deeper.
+This sounds like `make` on the surface, but Luigi goes deeper.

 ### Basics

-The `Task` is a key abstraction in Luigi and forms the basic building block of a pipeline.
-Luigi pipelines are built by chaining together Tasks to form a series of dependencies.
-The `requires` method of the Task object is what allows a directed graph of dependency to take form.
+`Task` is a key abstraction and forms the basic building block of a Luigi pipeline.
+Pipelines are built by chaining together Tasks to form a series of dependencies.
+The `requires` method of the Task object is what allows a directed graph of dependency to take shape.
 Whatever input is required to run a subsequent task, i.e. input from a db query, a screen scrape, or any combination, is referenced in this block.

 With input provided by the requires method, the `run` method defines what you do with the preceding input.
 Finally, `output` is where you store the result.